refaktor/rye/code-of-repo-conduct.md

 ## Q&A

-How can I create commits / PR-s / merge them so that Github homepage feed and release notes are as informative as possible?
+### How to create commits / PR-s / merge them so that feed and release notes are as informative as possible?

-...
+_work-in-progress-text-propose-changes_

+If there is only one commit per PR then the message is stored and used (check this).

+If there are multiple commits's then messages get lost unless we merge with *Squash and merge*.
+This joins messages together and uses them (positive) but also joins all code changes into one commit.
+A) If reason for multiple commits is iterating on a set of changes, or making them comple (adding tests, making golint-ci pass, ...)  then this makes sense.
+B) If PR is composed of multiple commits each for different set of changes then some information is lost with Squash.

+* Should the choice be per-case based?
+* What to do in case (B) then?
+* Is there a third option?
+* Should in case of (B) these be multiple PR-s anyway?